 In September 2014, EGTP, an indirect subsidiary of Exelon and Generation, issued \$675 million aggregate principal amount of a nonrecourse senior secured term loan.
 EGTP's operating cash flows have been negatively impacted by certain market conditions and the seasonality of its cash flows.
 On May 2, 2017, EGTP entered into a consent agreement with its lenders to permit EGTP to draw on its revolving credit facility and initiate an orderly sales process to sell the assets of its wholly owned subsidiaries, the proceeds from which will first be used to pay the administrative costs of the sale, the normal and ordinary costs of operating the plants and repayment of the secured debt of EGTP, including the revolving credit facility.
 As a result, in the second quarter 2017, Exelon and Generation classified certain EGTP assets and liabilities on Exelon's and Generation's Consolidated Balance Sheets as held for sale at their respective fair values less costs to sell and included in the other current assets and other current liabilities balances on Exelon's and Generation's Consolidated Balance Sheets.
-At June 30, 2017, a \$418 million pre-tax impairment loss was recorded within Operating and maintenance expense on Exelon's and Generation's Consolidated Statements of Operations and Comprehensive Income.
-See Note 4 - Mergers, Acquisitions and Dispositions, Note 6-Impairment of Long-Lived Assets and Note 10 - Debt and Credit Agreements for additional information regarding EGTP and the associated nonrecourse debt.
+For the three and nine months ended September 30, 2017, a \$40 million and \$458 million pre-tax impairment loss was recorded within Operating and maintenance expense on Exelon's and Generation's Consolidated Statements of Operations and Comprehensive Income.
+See Note 4 - Mergers, Acquisitions and Dispositions, Note 6 - Impairment of Long-Lived Assets and Note 11 - Debt and Credit Agreements for more information for additional information regarding EGTP and the associated nonrecourse debt.